Pigna99/Pigna99/README.md

 - 👀 I’m interested in Videogames, Sports and naturally Programming!

 - 🌱 I’m currently learning Computer Science at UniTN (Italy - Trento).
 Actually I'm focused learning React and Node.js.
-My dream is to become a Font-End Developer!
+My dream is to become a Front-End Developer!

 - 💞️ I’m looking to collaborate on Web Applications Projects.
 If you are looking for someone to hire for cool projects, call me!